-- a.
-Visual exterior alteration, major visual repair, sandblasting, abrasive cleaning, relocation, or removal or an existing or future building, structure or site; - b.
+- b.
 Erection, alteration or removal of any exterior, visible feature of an existing or future building, permanent structure or site; and - c.
 Construction or installation of any structure which is not existing at the time of adoption of this ordinance. - 1) Nothing in this ordinance shall be interpreted or construed to limit or interfere with new construction.
 The Commission shall be guided by the Review Criteria and Guidelines set forth in Section XIII B.11., of this Article.
 The Commission shall weigh the importance or unimportance of the impact of the requested activity on the character of the district.
 It may consider alternative designs and methods to accomplish the goal of protection of visual historic character.
 It is not the intent of this Article to require that new construction recreate historic design, but rather, that new construction be compatible with the visual historic character of the district.
-New construction should be designed and placed to cause the least loss of the scenic views within the historic district. - 2) Visual buffers: Modern appurtenances to properties in the district - such as swimming pools, tennis courts, antennae, satellite dishes, trash dumpsters greater than 5 cubic yards and public recreation areas, except trails, shall be sited to minimize their visual impact and shall be screened or concealed so as not to be visible from a Class I through Class VI road. - d.
+New construction should be designed and placed to cause the least loss of the scenic views within the historic district. - Visual buffers: Modern appurtenances to properties in the district - such as swimming pools, tennis courts, antennae, satellite dishes, trash dumpsters greater than 5 cubic yards and public recreation areas, except trails, shall be sited to minimize their visual impact and shall be screened or concealed so as not to be visible from a Class I through Class VI road. - d.
 Removal, reconstruction or repair of any existing stone walls. - e.
 Installation of fences or stone walls which are not existing at the time of adoption of this ordinance. - 1) Fences shall be of appropriate height, materials and design as determined by the Heritage Commission. - f.
 Installation, construction, reconstruction or replacement of street lights, traffic controls, devices and signs, utility poles or other utility devices which would be visible. - 1) Traffic signal poles and mounts shall be as unobtrusive as possible. - 2) Street lights shall be designed to harmonize with their surroundings. - 3) Meters shall not be placed on the primary façade of a building.